Del Boy: Career

-Del Boy works as a market trader, running his own company, Trotters Independent Traders (T.I.T.), either from out of a suitcase or from the back of his bright yellow Reliant Regal supervan.
+Del Boy works as a market trader, running his own company, Trotters Independent Traders (T.I.T.), either from out of a suitcase or from the back of his bright yellow Reliant Regal van.
 With a never-ending supply of get-rich-quick schemes and an inner belief in his ability to sell anything to anyone, he embroils "the firm", as he calls the family business, in a variety of improbable situations.
 This unwavering confidence had given rise to his oft-proclaimed ambition "This time next year, we'll be millionaires!"
 His business acumen is described in the episode "Mother Nature's Son", when Del is depressed about his financial situation and Rodney says, "The old Derek Trotter could smell a fiver in a force 9 gale.
 They used to say that if Del Boy fell into a Viper's Pit, he'd come up wearing snake-skin shoes."

 However, in the episode "Cash and Curry", from series one, Del lost £2,000 to a pair of confidence tricksters.

 While maintaining a tough exterior, Del still mourns the death of his mother and runs T.I.T. with Rodney.
 He takes great pride in having raised Rodney after their mother's premature death and has never forgiven his father for running away when Rodney was an infant.
 Despite their often minimal income, Del insists on caring for his elderly grandfather.
 When Grandad dies, his role in the family trio is taken by his younger brother Albert, who receives the same level of respect (and light-hearted abuse).